carlbodin/dotfiles/README.md

    is a bit tricky to work with `~/.config/hypr/hyprland.conf`, since it reloads on save.
 If you run into problems where it seems to not reload properly, run `hyprctl reload`.
-6. Install the rest of the packages in which ever order you would like.
-I recommend this order because of some nested dependencies I have with background images and pywal color palettes for many of my programs.
+6. Install the rest of the packages in which ever order you like.
+I recommend this order because of some nested dependencies I have with background images and pywal color palettes for multiple programs.
-7. Extra configuration options in `docs/configuration.md`.
+7. There are even further configuration options described in `docs/configuration.md`.
    Happy ricing!

+**Tips**

+> Start with the `hyprland.conf`.
+Make sure the monitors are correctly configured, your
+> monitor setup and resolution may differ from mine.
+If you mouse is slow, increase the
+> `sensitivity` value under the `input` block.
+>
+> See Hyprland binds in `~/.config/hypr/hyprland.conf` for how I control my Window
+> manager.

+**Caveats**

+> There is one CSS import where I use a hardcoded absolute path with my username, see
+> `wofi/.config/wofi/style.css`.
+Adapt this to make it work for you.
+>
+> Several program configs are dependent on the pywal generated cache files.
+Make sure to
+> stow pywal and run it. `wal -i /path/to/wallpaper -nt` or use my wallpaper script
+> `select_wallpaper.sh`.
+Alternatively, remove the sourcing of pywal themes from the
+> configs.

 ## Base System Software